raipam44/MoniTrack/README.md

-A Research Capstone school Project, developed by a student.
+A Research Capstone school Project, currently developing by a student.
 This is for educational purposes only.